 We at The Global Scavenger Hunt™ have always had a code of conduct—things we suggest our participants do while traveling that maybe help mitigate some of the negative effects that result from our desire for adventure and travel.

-But first, here’s what we do in putting together our annual around the world travel adventure: 1) we attempt to stay at properties that operate on a low or neutral carbon impact philosophy and support sustainable hospitality; 2) we attempt to take as many long-haul flights as possible, as many direct nonstop flights as possible, thus reducing our CO2 footprint per passenger per mile; 3) we attempt to use mass transit as much as possible; 4) we attempt to eat and drink as locally as possible; and finally, 5) we attempt to educate you our travelers to make wiser and more responsible choices while traveling.
+But first, here’s what we do in putting together our annual around the world travel adventure: 1) we attempt to stay at properties that operate on a low or neutral carbon impact philosophy; 2) we attempt to take as many long-haul flights as possible and as many direct nonstop flights as possible, fly on newer fleets of fuel-efficient aircraft and avoid all manner of cruise ships (which emit three to four times more carbon dioxide per passenger than commercial flights!), thus reducing our CO2 footprint per passenger per kilometer; 3) we attempt to use mass transit as much as possible; 4) we attempt to eat and drink as locally as possible; 5) we travel in the off peak shoulder season, thereby lessening the stresses and strains of overtourism on our selected destinations; and finally, 6) we attempt to educate our travelers to make wiser choices when traveling.
 Specifically, we recommend:

-That you travel with the philosophy of doing no harm.
-Being conscious of your actions: minimizing your footprint as best you can.
+As for our travelers: We hope that they travel with the philosophy of doing no harm.
+Being conscious of your actions: minimizing your footprint as best you can, reducing the energy and water you use, and the waste you create.
 Think GREEN.
 Pack it in—pack it out.
 Leave nothing in your wake.
 Don’t litter and never leave graffiti—even if it appears to be a custom.

 We encourage you to walk and bike as often as possible.

 We encourage you to use public transportation (buses, trains, subways, sailboats, etc) as much as possible; not employ private car hires.